 Transport by the resort to other locations on Providenciales can be arranged, however it may incur extra fees.

-Beautiful and remote, this beach offers much to explore.
-Due to being close to the edge of the Caicos Islands plateau and the deeper water, this beach sometimes experiences breaking surf off the beach and has a bit more of a rugged appearance than the other Providenciales beaches.
-For the adventurous, great snorkeling can be found at many spots here.
+Beautiful and remote, Malcolm’s Road Beach offers much to explore.
+Due to being close to the edge of the Caicos Islands plateau and the deeper water, this beach occasionally experiences breaking surf directly off the coast, and has a bit more of a rugged appearance than the other beaches on the island.
+The adventurous can find great snorkelling here.